Wednesday, May 1, 2013

 Kite Aerial Photography of a Wildlife Management Area

-This coming fall I plan to do some hunting in a local wildlife management area. the location is so large that walking to any particular location within the management area isn't practical.
+This coming fall I plan to do some hunting in a local wildlife management area. the location is so large that walking to any particular point within the management area isn't practical.
 Motorized vehicles are not allowed so most people use mountain bikes.
 I found that while Google earth was very helpful, it was still very limited.
 So I thought perhaps doing some kite aerial photography of the area would be of benefit to me.
 So I put my rig in my back pack and headed out.
 I photographed only one of two locations.
 Next time I'll get the other area which is further north from where these photos were taken.

 Tuesday, February 5, 2013